ashtrid0/ashtrid0/README.md

 - Computer Science and Information Security Major
-- Practicing C++ whie also learning some Python.
+- Learning C++ and Python.
-- most of the projects you'll find here are beginner practice codes I worked on in class.
+- most of the projects you'll find here are beginner practice codes I've worked on through out the course of my education.
--